FortinetCloudCSE/AppSec103-203-FortiADC/content/05Application Access Gateway/_index.md

 |Bookmarks per App Group|256|
 |IdPs per Access Policy|8|

-Workflow for Configuring AAG in FortiADC
+**Workflow for Configuring AAG in FortiADC**

 ![](aag6.png)

-Step 1: Configure User Authentication
+**Step 1: Configure User Authentication**

-Select the appropriate authentication method based on deployment requirements.
+Select the appropriate authentication method based on your deployment requirements.
 - For local authentication, create a Local User and assign it to a User Group.
 - For remote authentication, configure a Remote Server (e.g., LDAP, RADIUS) and create a User Group.
--For SAML authentication, set up SAML IDP and SAML SP for federated authentication.
+- For SAML authentication, set up SAML IDP and SAML SP for federated authentication.

 For recommendations, see [Selecting the Optimal Authentication Method for AAG](https://docs.fortinet.com/document/fortiadc/8.0.0/administration-guide/819587/selecting-the-optimal-authentication-method-for-aag).

-Step 2: Configure the Agentless Application Gateway (AAG)
+**Step 2: Configure the Agentless Application Gateway (AAG)**
 - Create an App Group and add relevant Application Bookmarks.
-For details, see Configuring an App Group.
+For details, see [Configuring an App Group](https://docs.fortinet.com/document/fortiadc/8.0.0/new-features/539658/configuring-an-app-group).
--Configure an App Portal and associate it with the App Group.
-For details, see Configuring an App Portal.
+- Configure an App Portal and associate it with the App Group.
+For details, see [Configuring an App Portal](https://docs.fortinet.com/document/fortiadc/8.0.0/new-features/422996/configuring-an-app-portal).

-Step 3: Configure Access Policies and Authorization Apply policies to enforce authentication and authorization.
+**Step 3: Configure Access Policies and Authorization** Apply policies to enforce authentication and authorization.
 - Define an Access Policy that enforces the selected authentication method.
-For details, see Access Policy.
+For details, see [Access Policy](https://docs.fortinet.com/document/fortiadc/8.0.0/administration-guide/508351).
 - Assign User Groups to the App Portal based on access requirements.
-For details, see Configuring user groups.
+For details, see [Configuring user groups](https://docs.fortinet.com/document/fortiadc/8.0.0/cli-reference/277712).

-Step 4: Configure Virtual Server for Application Access
+**Step 4: Configure Virtual Server for Application Access**

 Set up application delivery through a virtual server.
 - Use the APP Access Application Profile to configure IP Reputation, Geo IP Blocklist, and Geo IP Allowlist.